zainnadeem/swift-tuplesReading-readme-ios-0616/README.md

 ## Much Ado About Tuples

 Geometrical points are pretty abstract, so let's take a look at a more practical example.
-Say you were tasked with writing a function called `downloadImage(AtURL:)` that will download an image at a given URL, and return `true` if the image was downloaded.
+Say you were tasked with writing a function called `downloadImage(atURL:)` that will download an image at a given URL, and return `true` if the image was downloaded.
 Your function might look something like this:

 ```swift
 func downloadImage(atURL url: String) -> Bool {